-OSAG's Workers' Compensation Plan has contracted with CompSource Mutual to provide coverage within a policy period for aggregate deductible policies when an individual member's claims exceed its specific retention level.
+OSAG's Workers' Compensation Plan has contracted with CompSource Mutual to provide coverage within a policy period for aggregate deductible policies, a policy option before the fiscal year 2018, when an individual member's claims exceed its specific retention level.
 As outlined in the stop-loss agreement, each member's liability for claim losses is limited to its respective retention level for the specific policy period.
-For the years ended June 30, 2020 and 2019, CompSource Mutual, through Consolidated Benefit Resources, paid approximately \$926,000 and \$1,211,000, respectively, in aggregate deductible claim payments exceeding retention amounts.
+For the years ended June 30, 2021 and 2020, CompSource Mutual, through Consolidated Benefit Resources, paid approximately \$519,000 and \$926,000, respectively, in aggregate deductible claim payments exceeding retention amounts.